SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 To add a certificate perform these steps:

-1. Click **Add trusted certificate** on the right of the top menu bar.
+1. Click **Add trusted certificate** at the right of the top menu bar.

 	![Trusted certificate details](/images/users-guide/DeviceManagement/devmgmt-trusted-certificates-new.png)